6 Best Cocktail Bars in Charleston, SC

 Location: French Quarter on East Bay Street near the City Market and Pineapple Fountain

-One thing to know before you go is that they do not have vodka.
-There are plenty of great cocktails (with all other spirits, not just gin) as well as wine, so this shouldn’t deter you, but it is good to know ahead of time as I was surprised when I was hoping for an Espresso Martini and they didn’t have vodka.
+One thing to know before you go is that while they do have more spirits other than gin, they do not have vodka.
+Given The Gin Joint is one of the best cocktail bars in downtown Charleston, SC, there are plenty of amazing cocktails as well as wine, so not having vodka shouldn’t deter you, but it is good to know ahead of time so you’re not disappointed when you can’t get an Espresso Martini (something I learned from experience!)

 Food: Their menu is all small plates so it’s really fun to get a few things and share with the table.
 My favorites were the Soft Pretzel and Whipped Bone Marrow that is served as a dip (similar to French onion) with bread.